SpaceCowboy113/heic_converter/README.md

 # HEIC Image Converter

 A simple Python utility that converts HEIC image files to PNG or JPEG format.
+Useful for converting iphone/ipad images to a more common format in bulk.
+Just drop your HEIC files into the original folder, run the script, and voila, your images are converted and ready to use.

 ## Description